GrailFinder/gf-lt/README.md

 Ctrl+k: switch tool use (recommend tool use to llm after user msg) Ctrl+j: if chat agent is char.png will show the image; then any key to return Ctrl+a: interrupt tts (needs tts server)
+Ctrl+q: cycle through mentioned chars in chat, to pick persona to send next msg as
 ```

 #### setting up config